JuliaEarth/GeoStats.jl/docs/src/workflow.md

 plot!(domain(Ωt), ms=0.2, mc=:gray)
 ```

-We can visualize the domain of the "train" (or source) set Ωs in black,
+We can visualize the domain of the "train" (or source) set Ωs in blue,
-and the domain of the "test" (or target) set Ωt in green.
+and the domain of the "test" (or target) set Ωt in gray.
 We reserved
 20% of the samples to Ωs and 80% to Ωt.
 Internally, this geospatial
 `split` function is implemented in terms of efficient geospatial
 partitions, which were illustrated in the previous section.